 Six Of The Best Things To Do In Marylebone

-A truly cosmopolitan area, Marylebone benefits from offering points and places of interest that border between the more obvious attractions and the slightly more secluded ones.
-There is a host of things to do to keep an individual occupied for days in this charming part of old London.
+This truly cosmopolitan area – which sits directly north of Mayfair – offers a variety of points and places of interest that straddle the line between the more obvious attractions and the slightly more secluded ones.
+There is a host of things to do to keep one occupied for days in this charming part of old London.
+Read on to discover the best.

 Regent’s Park Zoo